 The Company has entered into arrangements with third parties for the purpose of exchanging the interest rate cash flows, based on the notional amount of the Senior Term Loan from a fixed rate of 2.287% to a floating rate of 6M LIBOR for the period from 17 December 2014 to 16 December 2033.
 The Directors believe that the use of these swaps is consistent with the Company's risk management objective and strategy for undertaking these hedges.
-The majority of the Company's cash out flows relate to borrowings that carry a fixed coupon so that both the principal repayments and coupon payments are predetermined.
+The vast majority of the Company's cash outflows relate to borrowings that carry a fixed coupon so that both the principal repayments, and coupon payments are predetermined.
 The purpose of these hedges is to generate highly certain cash inflows so that the Company can meet its obligations under the terms of its borrowing arrangements.

-The Directors believe that the hedging relationship is highly effective and that the forecast cash inflows are highly probable and as a consequence have concluded that the RPI swap derivatives meet the definition of a cash flow hedge and have formally designated them as such.
+The Directors believe that these hedging relationship are highly effective and that the forecast cash inflows are highly probable and as a consequence have concluded that the RPI swap and Interest Rate Swap derivatives meet the definition of a cash flow hedge and have formally designated them as such.